 The Dutch Language Program consists of the following courses:

-Dutch 107—The Structure of Modern Dutch—is a basic linguistic course on the structural properties of modern Dutch, including phonetics and phonology, morphology, and syntax.
-Comparison is made with English and German is made in order to consider Dutch in contrast to other Germanic languages.
+This is a basic linguistic course on the structural properties of modern Dutch, including phonetics and phonology, morphology, and syntax.
+Comparison is made with English and German in order to consider Dutch in contrast to other Germanic languages.
 Students observe the application of linguistic rules in forming the Dutch language to hallmark texts.
 They also learn the ability to critically analyze language data based on Dutch linguistic approaches.

 Dutch Studies students are encouraged to participate at the officially recognized international Dutch Language Proficiency Exam Certificaat Nederlands als vreemde taal.

 Dutch Studies students who would like to practice their Dutch on the internet can contact the Internationale Vereniging voor Neerlandistiek in order to find a Dutch pen friend.
 Improve your Dutch by watching the daily news from the Netherlands or from Flanders.

 Interested in Dutch?
 Curious how Dutch sounds?
 Wondering how difficult or easy it is?
 Perhaps you are thinking of studying Dutch?
 Then here is your opportunity to have a go at the language yourself and experience what it is like to learn Dutch from scratch.
 You can work through the pack all by yourself.
 No knowledge of Dutch is required.

 The Dutch Studies language program welcomes people who do not have a formal admission to the University.
 People who do not have a formal admission to UC Berkeley and who would like to enroll in our Dutch language program, can do so through Concurrent Enrollment.
 For more information, please contact our Dutch language instructor Esmée van der Hoeven (email@example.com) and check out the concurrent enrollment information on the UC Berkeley Extension website: http://extension.berkeley.edu/info/concurrent.html